 Separate, separation, aphorism, segregate, segregation, isolate, isolation

 Update: Pope Francis’ Traditiones Custodes seeks to eventually shut down the Traditional Latin Mass.
-This is essentially seeking to marginalize and exclude Traditional and conservative Catholics.
+This is essentially seeking to marginalize, separate, and exclude Traditional and conservative Catholics.
 Pope Francis claims it is “divisive” to have both the TLM and Novus Order Mass.

 The diocese of Charlotte is seeking to shut down the TLM to “promote the concord and unity of the Church.”
 This is greatly opposed by the laity.